About The Dyslexia Center

 Cassie Clark | Director, Dyslexia Center: Educational Advocate

 Cassie is a strong believer in “Literacy for All” and is dedicated to helping students achieve success in school and beyond.
 Cassie provides private, individualized Wilson instruction, along with expertise on dyslexia rights and advocacy.
-Cassie is an approved provider for both the International Dyslexia Association & Everyone Reading Illinois, and a member of the Council of Parent Attorney and Advocates & the Learning Disabilities Association.
+Cassie is a Certified Special Education Dyslexia Advocate, approved provider for both the International Dyslexia Association & Everyone Reading Illinois, and a member of the Council of Parent Attorney and Advocates & the Learning Disabilities Association.

 Stephanie Dawson | Educational Advocate & Educational Diagnostician